What's the Healthiest Hot Sauce? (Complete Comparison Guide)

 I didn't set out to make the "healthiest" hot sauce.
 I set out to make one that tasted right.
 Turns out, when you trust real ingredients to carry flavor instead of relying on salt, the health benefits follow naturally.

 Craft hot sauce with genuinely low sodium is simple: I chose to trust ingredients.
-The Whiskey uses actual Jim Beam and golden raisins—not bourbon flavoring—and lands at 25mg sodium.
+The Whiskey uses bourbon and golden raisins—lands at 25mg sodium.
 The Original balances habanero heat with fresh carrots and red bell peppers at 35mg.
 The Tropical brings mango, pineapple, and kiwi together at 50mg.
-All three skip the xanthan gum and liquid smoke that most craft brands rely on.
+Fresh vegetables, bourbon, fruit.
+Nothing artificial.

 Most brands choose between health and flavor.
 Some optimize for ultra-low sodium but sacrifice heat and complexity.
 Others deliver bold flavor but load you up with 150-200mg sodium per teaspoon.
+Salamander is a healthy hot sauce that doesn't force that choice.
 How we balance low sodium with real bourbon and fresh ingredients—genuinely low sodium without compromising on fresh ingredients or real flavor.

 That balance didn't come from lab formulations or food science optimization.
-It came from fifteen years of refusing to use more salt than necessary, trusting fresh vegetables to create natural body, and using real bourbon instead of shortcuts.
+It came from almost two decades of refusing to use more salt than necessary, trusting fresh vegetables to create natural body, and using bourbon.
 The health benefits are real, but they're side effects of making hot sauce the right way—not the marketing strategy.

 How to Read Labels Like a Pro